Salford: Regeneration

 Salford has suffered from high levels of unemployment, housing, and social problems since around the 1960s, although there are regeneration schemes to reverse its fortunes.
 Many of the high-rise housing blocks from the 1960s and 1970s were demolished during the 1990s, "a sign that the great social engineering schemes (from that period) had failed".
 However, the high-rises that remain are a striking feature of Salford's landscape.
 Work was scheduled to begin on the £180 million redevelopment of the Greengate area of Salford in January 2007.
 The plans include the construction of what will be the two tallest tower blocks in Salford.
 Plans also include a five-star hotel, a new public square and park, restaurants, cafes and 403 apartments.
-Work is ongoing to regenerate the area known as Middlewood Locks, with the restored Salford terminus of the Manchester Bolton & Bury Canal forming the centrepiece of a brand new residential development.
+Work is ongoing to regenerate the area known as Middlewood Locks, with the restored Salford terminus of the Manchester, Bolton and Bury Canal forming the centrepiece of a brand new residential development.
 As part of the Pathfinder initiative, Salford was identified in 2002 as one of nine areas in specific need of investment for new homes.
 Between 2003 and 2006 £115M was invested in the Manchester and City of Salford housing markets, £44M of which was invested in central Salford.
 Rows of terraces in neighbourhoods such as Seedley and Langworthy – once used for the title sequence of Coronation Street – are being compulsorily purchased, demolished and replaced by "modern sustainable accommodation".
-Other schemes such as the Charlestown and Lower Kersal New deal for Communities, have concentrated on renovating existing terraced housing stock by block improvement and alleygating, as well as demolishing unsuitable properties and building new facilities, in consultation with the local community.
+Other schemes such as the Charlestown and Lower Kersal New deal for Communities have concentrated on renovating existing terraced housing stock by block improvement and alleygating, as well as demolishing unsuitable properties and building new facilities, in consultation with the local community.

 Salford now has many tourist attractions, such as Ordsall Hall, the Bridgewater Canal and the Lowry Centre, an award-winning theatre and art gallery complex, consisting of two theatres and three art galleries.
 The centre is named after the artist L. S. Lowry, who attended Salford School of Art and lived in nearby Pendlebury for 40 years.
 Many of his paintings of Salford and Manchester mill scenes, populated with small matchstick-like figures, are on display.

+Walkden Town Centre is currently undergoing major regeneration.

 A notable regeneration project is MediaCityUK, located at Salford Quays.
-The development houses BBC departments including CBBC, BBC Sport and Radio 5 Live which moved in 2011 and BBC Breakfast, which moved from London in spring 2012.
+The development houses BBC departments including CBBC, BBC Sport and BBC Radio 5 Live which moved in 2011 and BBC Breakfast, which moved from London in spring 2012.

 In recent years, various large residential schemes have been built in Salford.
 A notable development, the £700m Middlewood Locks began construction in 2016.

+A major £16m regeneration of Walkden Town Centre, which is one of seven designated main town centres in the City of Salford, commenced in 2025.
+The work is due to be finished in November 2026, and the new centre is expected to welcome a number of new retailers in the 'high street style' development.